 What fish can I catch in Destin?

 We’ll start our journey in the shallow inshore waters, where one of the Gulf Coast’s most sought-after fish is in abundance.
-Red Drum or Redfish, as it’s commonly known, is an all-round prized fish.
+Red Drum or Redfish, as it’s commonly known, is an all-around prized fish.
 Tough-fighting and delicious alike, it’s a joy from the moment you feel the bite to your last mouthful at dinner.

 Wherever you can find Tarpon, chances are that it’s going to make the list of top catches in the area.
 The “Silver King” is one of the world’s most prized inshore game fish, and for good reason too.
 These ancient creatures leap out of the water as they do whatever they can to get off the end of your line.
 So settle in for the fight of your life.